 - Ax-Crazy: Random employees of Wolfram & Hart start weeping Tears of Blood and venting all kinds of frustrations through violent behaviour towards their co-workers.

-- Bait and Switch: It's not the hero of the series but Spike who wins the Cup.
-Which turns out to be fake.
+- Bait-and-Switch: It's not the hero of the series but Spike who wins the Cup.
+Which turns out to be Mountain Dew?.

 - Blood from the Mouth: Our two heroes get thoroughly thrashed.

-- Brief Accent Imitation: A trace of 19th century Angelus' Irish accent comes out when Angel says, "I didn't make you, Spike.
+- Brief Accent Imitation: A trace of 19th century Angelus's Irish accent comes out when Angel says, "I didn't make you, Spike.
 I just opened up the door."

-- The Bus Came Back: Lindsey McDonald, last seen in Season 2 "Dead End", is conspiring against Team Angel.
+- The Bus Came Back: Lindsey McDonald, last seen in Season Two's "Dead End", is conspiring against Team Angel.

 - Harmony accuses Spike of thinking of Buffy while he's having sex with her, which happened in BtVS "Family".